 Other businesses within BTMU are making more and more requests to use this SOA platform, and BTMU predicts the amount of transaction processing it handles will increase sharply in the future.
-“The system processes several tens of thousands of transactions per day right now,” said Sato, “but we hope to handle about a hundred times that on the SOA platform in a year’s time.
-Part of the reason we adopted SUSE Linux Enterprise Server on IBM System z was that it would be able to handle this amount of transactions.”
+"The system processes several tens of thousands of transactions per day right now," said Sato, "but we hope to handle about a hundred times that on the SOA platform in a year's time.
+Part of the reason we adopted SUSE Linux Enterprise Server on IBM z Systems was that it would be able to handle this amount of transactions."

-Kuniaki Nakajima, Senior Manager, Systems Infrastructure Department No. 1, Systems Division, BTMU explained how using System z and SUSE Linux Enterprise Server for the SOA environment resulted in improved total cost of ownership (TCO).
+Kuniaki Nakajima, Senior Manager, Systems Infrastructure Department No. 1, Systems Division, BTMU explained how using z Systems and SUSE Linux Enterprise Server for the SOA environment resulted in improved total cost of ownership (TCO).

-“Building the SOA on SUSE Linux Enterprise Server this time required far less TCO than building it on the same middleware as z/OS,” he said.
-“With IA servers, we would need to keep about 20 % of the resources free while running the system, but System z will continue running even when 100 % of resources are being used, which was another benefit.”
+"Building the SOA on SUSE Linux Enterprise Server this time required far less TCO than building it on the same middleware as z/OS," he said.
+"With IA servers, we would need to keep about 20 % of the resources free while running the system, but z Systems will continue running even when 100 % of resources are being used, which was another benefit."